 Roleplaying games are a conversation.
-The Referee pro- low are the vides the scene and setting and asks, either implicitly or they occur.
+The Referee pro- those classes in a different light.
+Below are the vides the scene and setting and asks, either implicitly or and a bit of explanation for why they occur.

 directly, "How do your characters act?"
 Then the Referee resolves the actions, and the process repeats.
 Thus, a general gameplay loop looks like: